It’s that time.

 ♥ I am patient.

 ♥ I’m a LIGHT!

-Beyond this list, make it a point to speak positive spirit-affirming words over them regularly.
+Beyond this list, make it a point to speak life into them regularly.
 Are your kids perfect?
-Heck no. Mine aren’t either.
-But that just makes our duty to speak to the gold deposited in them that much greater.
+Nope.
+Mine aren’t either.
+But doesn’t negate our duty to speak to the gold deposited in them.

 2) Pray over them